Politics of Trentino-Alto Adige/Südtirol: Politics of South Tyrol

 The politics of South Tyrol is conducted through a parliamentary, democratic autonomous province with a multi-party system.
 Executive power is exercised collectively by the Landesregierung, which is led by the Governor, referred to as "Landeshauptmann" in German.
 Legislative power is vested in the Landtag primarily, and secondarily on the provincial government.
 The judiciary is independent of the executive and the legislative branches.
 South Tyrol has been an autonomous province within the Italian Republic since 1948, when the Gruber – De Gasperi Agreement was agreed upon between Austria and Italy.
 The current Landeshauptmann is Arno Kompatscher.

-Provincial government
+Executive branch

 Luis Durnwalder was governor of South Tyrol from 1989 until 2014.

 The local government system is based upon the provisions of the Italian Constitution and the Autonomy Statute of the Region Trentino-Alto Adige/Südtirol.
 The 1972 second Statute of Autonomy for Trentino-Alto Adige/Südtirol devolved most legislative and executive competences from the regional level to the provincial level, creating de facto two separate regions.

 The executive powers are attributed to the provincial government (German: Landesregierung; Italian: Giunta Provinciale) headed by the Landeshauptmann Arno Kompatscher, who has been in power since 2014.
 He belongs to the South Tyrolean People's Party.